Azamara Journey accidents and incidents

-The incident involving the elderly US couple (both living in Clearwater Florida) was picked up by major US news media (including CBS, Disney’s ABC News and Turner’s CNN).
+The incident involving the elderly US couple (both living in Clearwater Florida) was picked up by major US news media (including CBS, Disney’s ABC News, and Turner’s CNN).
 The case gained publicity after US Senator Bill Nelson (Florida) accused the shipowner Royal Caribbean of abandoning its elderly guests in a foreign (non-English speaking) country without any support.

-Although the couple had travel insurance (purchased though the cruise company), the insurance company tried to cancel their transportation to a hospital in Istanbul for the needed hip surgery.
+Although the couple had travel insurance (purchased through the cruise company), the insurance company tried to cancel their transportation to a hospital in Istanbul for the needed hip surgery.
 The issue was resolved after their cruise booking agency contacted a local tour guide, who then contacted the US embassy in Turkey, which assisted the 6-hours long ambulance transfer from Bartin to Istanbul.
 Subsequently, RCCL Royal Caribbean paid all medical expenses.

 |23 November 2012||Pirates / Terrorist Attacks|

 (Somali pirate attack) On November 23, 2012, while navigating in Oman waters, the cruise ship was approached (quote, “in an aggressive manner”) by Somali pirates.
 The incident occurred approx 17 ml / 28 km off Mazeira Island (Oman’s east coast).
-The ship was on 15-day Suez Canal transition cruise (itinerary Nov 14-29) from Greece to India (Piraeus-Athens to Mumbai) with call ports in the region Muscat Oman and Fujairah UAE.
+The ship was on 15-day Suez Canal transition cruise (itinerary Nov 14-29) from Greece to India (Piraeus-Athens to Mumbai) with ports of call in the region Muscat Oman and Fujairah UAE.

 The two pirate skiffs were fast moving (equipped with large engines) and carrying 4 men each.
 One of the boats approached from front-starboard, the other approached from the rear.
 The attack lasted for ~10 min and was aborted after the ship’s security fired warning shots (flares) at them.

-Curious fact is that among the ship’s security guards were former Marines, who during the pirate attack were on watch and armed with rifles.
+A curious fact is that among the ship’s security guards were former Marines, who during the pirate attack were on watch and armed with rifles.
 After the Captain commanded “safe haven” (via the PA system), all passengers were safely evacuated from the open-deck areas to the interior.

-Notes: According to the USCG issued “Cruise Vessel Security and Safety Act” (passed by CLIA in 2010), cruise ships sailing in certain high risk areas are required to have acoustic hailing devices (AHD).
+Notes: According to the USCG issued “Cruise Vessel Security and Safety Act” (passed by CLIA in 2010), cruise ships sailing in certain high-risk areas are required to have acoustic hailing devices (AHD).
 These devices consist of specialized loudspeakers emitting a high-volume and high-power sound waves directed toward attacking marine vessels.
 The effect is intense pain to the ears of the attackers.
 LRADs were introduced in 2002.
-Such “sound weapons” are usually used for crowd control, mass notification, critical infrastructure protection, wildlife protection and control.
-Such devices are used by law enforcement, military and various commercial groups.
+Such “sound weapons” are usually used for crowd control, mass notification, critical infrastructure protection, wildlife protection, and control.
+Such devices are used by law enforcement, military, and various commercial groups.

 |05 May 2007||Structural and Technical Issues|

 On May 5, 2007, after the ship’s launch on May 4, the scheduled for May 5 Inaugural cruise (7-day Bermuda from NYC / Cape Liberty Bayonne NJ) was delayed due to unfinished refurbishment works.
 The maiden voyage was rescheduled for May 6.
 All passenger who flew to Bayonne to board the ship were accommodated overnight in local hotels.
 All passengers who drove to Port Cape Liberty were compensated with free parking.
-As compensation, all passengers received full refund plus US$100 per person in onboard credit.
+As compensation, all passengers received a full refund plus US$100 per person in onboard credit.

 |August 2004||Cruise Illness / Norovirus Outbreaks|